All Episodes

 All right, well, what do we know about Dominion machines?

-We know that the New York Times, well, we know first during Georgia's primary, a lot of issues surrounding their voting machines.
+We know that the New York Times, we know first during Georgia's primary, a lot of issues surrounding their voting machines.

 The New York Times ridiculed it.

-They required too much extra power for aging polling stations, blue fuses, never powered on, other workers still being trained on the use of them just days before the elections, having a hard time with even simple basic setup.
+Other workers still being trained on the use of them just days before the elections, having a hard time with even simple basic setup.

-The electronic poll books also new were plagued by freezing software user error.
+The electronic poll books, also new, were plagued by freezing software user error.

 Now we see that Georgia election officials are refusing to check signatures in the ballot recount.